Sam Mac: Personal life

 In June 2010, McMillan paid an emotional tribute to close friend and former radio colleague Richard Marsland who died by suicide in December 2008.
 Sam spoke about the tragedy to help raise awareness of depression.

 McMillan studied at Improv Theatre Sydney in 2015.

 In 2021, McMillan announced that he was in a relationship with Melbourne-based "business owner, marketing boss & stylist" Rebecca James, and they bought a Sydney house together later in the same year.

 In April 2022, McMillan announced via Instagram that his partner Rebecca James is pregnant with their first child and are due in September.

 Music

-In August 2019, Mac released a children's song with The Wiggles.
-The song, written by Sam is titled "Half Man, Half Cat".
+In August 2019, McMillan released a children's song with The Wiggles.
+The song, written by McMillan, is titled "Half Man, Half Cat".
 The song received in excess of a million views via social media & is available on The Wiggles Official YouTube Channel.
 He performed it live with The Wiggles in November 2019 at the International Convention Centre Sydney in front of 5,000 kids as part of their "Party Time Big Show".